garyaiki/dendrites/README.md

 `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic account-topic`

-Shell prompt after topic creation
+It completes in a few seconds.

 ##### Run integration tests
-Kafka server must be running and have `account-topic`
+Kafka server must be running and have an `account-topic`

 In dendrites directory terminal window with sbt running